knarbmakes/ifworldscollide/missions/first_contact.md

 The portals are the objectives for the game, and are a way to generate victory points.

 At the end of each round, players gain 1 victory point for each portal they control.
-To control a portal, you must have a unit within 3 inches of the portal, without any enemy units contesting it.
+A portal comes under your control if you have units within a 3 inch radius without any enemy units in the same 3 inch radius.

 First player to reach 12 victory points or the player with the most points at the end of the 5th round, wins the game.